 The key points from the release are:

-- Annual average house prices paid by first time buyers in October 2009 were 0.1 per cent lower than a year ago.
-By comparison average house prices paid by former owner occupiers were 3.0 per cent lower.
+Prices paid by first time buyers were 3.4 per cent higher on average than a year earlier whilst prices paid by former owner occupiers increased by 6.3 per cent.

 Read the whole article here.

 Data sourced from the CML/BankSearch Regulated Mortgage Survey.